When Should I Start Using A Lifting Belt? 3.0

-Something belt beginners get wrong which we mentioned earlier is wearing the belt THEIR ENTIRE WORKOUT.
+Something belt beginners get wrong is wearing the belt THE ENTIRE WORKOUT.
 This is unnecessary.
-Put it on just before your set (like 30-60 seconds at most) and take it off straight afterwards.
+Put it on just before your set (like 30-60 seconds at most) and take it off straight afterward.

 When should you start wearing a lifting belt?

-The belt probably should be made of leather or high quality artificial leather, should probably be single prong and belt choice should be dictated by what you are training for and wearing a belt will probably allow you lift more weight or at least make you feel like you can lift more weight.
+Belt choice should be dictated by what you are training for, and wearing a belt will allow you lift more weight or at least make you feel like you can lift more weight.

 The belt will probably cost between £15 and £200 depending on the belt you go for and your budget.

-You should breath into the belt as you lift to get the most of it.
+You should breathe into the belt as you lift to get the most of it.
 The belt isn’t there to save you from injury or hold your spine together.

 You will probably benefit from using a weights belt if maximum strength and muscle is your goal.